Petromyzon (Lamprey): General Characters

 - Pineal Organ– It is located under the skin immediately posterior to the medial nostril.
 Evidence of its presence is shown by a generalized round bump on the dorsal side of the head. the pineal organ is sometimes referred to as the “Third eye” as it plays a role in perceiving light and dark.

 - Eye– in Lamprey, the eye is a sensory organ responsible for visual input.
 It leads to optic nerves that send visual impulses to the brain.
 The adult lamprey eye is structurally very similar to the eyes of other vertebrates consisting of a cornea iris, lens, and retina.
 The eyelids are absent in the lamprey.

 - Anterior Dorsal Fin – A fin used to maintain an upright orientation in the water while moving about.

-- Posterior Dorsal fin– There functions the same as the anterior dorsal fin.
+- Posterior Dorsal fin– Their functions are the same as the anterior dorsal fin.

-- Caudal fin– these are powerful, used to thrust the lamprey’s body through the water.
+- Caudal fin– these are powerful, and used to thrust the lamprey’s body through the water.

 - Cloaca– It is the common opening of the urinary and reproductive system.
 It receives waste from the kidneys and fluids from the reproductive organs and transfers them to the external environment via the opening of the cloaca.

 - The urogenital papilla is a protrusion that may be extending from the cloaca.

 - Anus– it is located immediately anterior to the cloaca, the solid waste is expelled from the body through it.

 The digestive system in Petromyzon (Lampreys)

 The digestive system consists of the alimentary canal, which runs from the mouth to the anus.
 The food enters through the mouth and moves through the pharynx into the esophagus.

 - The adults are ectoparasites and their food is in the form of fish blood.